PostHog/posthog.com/contents/blog/features-sell.md

 This created [a large debate](https://github.com/PostHog/posthog.com/issues/3620) internally.

 We ran an a/b test, using your favorite open source product OS, and happily saw it had no impact on conversion rate.
+I see that as a win because it means we're not confusing users, and it means we are seen as wider than "just" product analytics, which will let us get wider usage from teams across lots of our products.

 ## Users are as clever as you